 3. Product Disclosure Statement

 If we offer to arrange the issue of an insurance policy to you, we will also provide you with, or pass on to you, a product disclosure statement (PDS) or short-form, unless you already have an up to date PDS or short-form PDS from the insurer.
 The PDS or short form PDS will contain information about the particular policy, which will enable you to make an informed decision about purchasing that policy.

 This FSG applies from the issue date and remains valid unless a further FSG is issued to replace it.
 We may give you a supplementary FSG, it will not replace this FSG but will cover services not covered by this FSG.

 How can you instruct us?

-You can contact us to give instructions by post, phone or email on the contact number or details mentioned on the front page of this FSG or visit our website.
+You can contact us to give instructions by post, phone or email on the contact number or details mentioned near the top of this page.

 Who is responsible for the financial services provided?

-Bluebook Insurance Brokers Pty Ltd (Bluebook) is responsible for the financial services that will be provided to you or through you to your family members, including the distribution of this FSG.
+Bluebook is responsible for the financial services that will be provided to you or through you to your family members, including the distribution of this FSG.
 Bluebook holds a current Australian Financial Services License no. 509657.

 What kinds of financial services are you authorised to provide to me and what kinds of financial product/s do those services relate to?